 A standard RJC controller can be upgraded to an RJC+, on site, relatively easily.
 In order to perform an upgrade an RJC+ upgrade kit pack is available.
+Check the barcode serial number, if the first digit is a (1) replace the lower PCB, and fit upgrade kit pack.
+If the first digit of the barcode is a (2) and the 28 pin device has a yellow label, fit the upgrade kit pack.

-This contains the following:
+The upgrade kit pack contains the following: